 FSC – Forest Stewardship Council

 FSC is an international independent non-governmental and non-profit organization certifying wood products and working globally with sustainable and responsible forest management.
 It contains both environmental and social principles and makes sure the material does not come from threatened or ancient forests.
-The materials Mini Rodini use with FSC certification are for example the tree-fibre Tencel® for garments and paper for packing for hangtags and gift boxes.
+The materials Mini Rodini use with FSC certification are mostly the paper for packing for hangtags, brochures and gift boxes.
+Read more here:

 BIONIC FINISH ECO